 Dr. Gabriel Dattatreyan is a Senior Lecturer in the Department of Anthropology.
-He convenes the BA in Anthropology and Visual Practice and is the Co-Director of the Centre for Visual Anthropology.
-He serves on the Board of Goldsmiths Press and coordinates the Migration Research Network.
+He convenes the BA in Anthropology & Media and is the Co-Director of the Centre for Visual Anthropology.

 - Joint PhD.
 Anthropology & Education, University of Pennsylvania 2015